EleutherAI/gpt-neox/README.md

 ## Polyglot

 The Polyglot Project is an effort to train powerful non-English pretrained language models to promote the accessibility of this technology to researchers outside the dominant powerhouses of machine learning.
-EleutherAI has trained and released 1.3B, 3.8B, and 5.8B parameter Korean language models, the largest of which outpreforms all other publicly avaliable language models on Korean language tasks.
+EleutherAI has trained and released 1.3B, 3.8B, and 5.8B parameter Korean language models, the largest of which outpreforms all other publicly available language models on Korean language tasks.
 Further details about the project and links to the models can be found [here](https://github.com/EleutherAI/polyglot).

 ## Fill-in-the-Middle